thejaminator/GET1033/README.md

 "Hey man, that guy really has that biz kid vibes!"
 Ever wondered if we can tell a person's faculty from their face?

 This repo serves to create an average face of NUS students.
-Later I sort it according to faculty and try to build a predictive model to see if there are certain features that we can use to distinguish between faculties.
+Later I sort it according to faculty and try to build a predictive model to test if there are certain features that we can use to distinguish between faculties.

 <img src="https://averageface.files.wordpress.com/2018/11/50_females1.gif" alt="drawing" width="300"/>